deis/deis/deisctl/README.md

 Note that the default start command activates 1 of each component.
 You can scale components with `deisctl scale router=3`, for example.
-The router and the registry are the only component that _currently_ scales beyond 1 unit.
+The router, the registry and the store gateway are the only component that _currently_ scales beyond 1 unit.

 You can also use the `deisctl uninstall` command to destroy platform units: